 Decision-Making: UX research, analysis, & organizational initiative

-Background: In response to our VP of Digital Design & UX, I joined a team tasked with addressing decision making and understanding how the UX team interacts with other teams and vendors.
+Background: The VP of Digital Design & UX formed a voluntary task force for addressing decision-making and understanding how the UX team interacts with other teams and vendors.

-Approach: Independently interviewed and analyzed the feedback of 42 directors and SMEs from UX, Business, Development, IT, Legal & Compliance teams to identify pain points and obstacles, separate fact from perception, and understand what factors are driving behavior and decision making across the org.
+Approach: I interviewed and analyzed the feedback of 42 directors and SMEs from UX, Business, Development, IT, Legal & Compliance teams to identify pain points and obstacles, separate fact from perception, and understand what factors drive behavior and decision-making across the org.

-Outcomes: By establishing common pain points across teams, "low-hanging fruit" process-related problems could be addressed by agreement through a forum, or "top shelf" issues requiring additional resources from higher authority could be legitimately escalated.
-The approach serves as a kind of "soft audit" where employees feel free to speak their mind and cooperatively contribute towards some hope for constructive outcome.
+Outcomes: I established common pain points across teams, "low-hanging fruit" process-related problems, and "top shelf" issues requiring additional resources from higher authority.
+The approach serves as a "soft audit" where employees feel free to speak their minds and cooperatively contribute towards some hope for a constructive outcome.

-One of the primary findings was that the old IT infrastructure created most of the problems affecting team interaction and culture.
-Although processes were created to get around the limitations, and IT leads offered guidance, business teams tend to overcompensate in ways that undermine UX and development decisions.
+One of the primary findings was that the old IT infrastructure created most problems affecting team interaction and culture.
+Although processes were created to get around the limitations, and IT team leads offered guidance, business teams overcompensated in ways that undermined UX and development decisions.

-I later learned that the new CTO was considering moving development to the Cricket platform for the newer, unencumbered infrastructure.
-It was particularly surprising and interesting to learn which leaders understood and could identify the actual problems and contribute to the findings that constitute the final report.
-Without the understanding, much of the team dynamics and motivation is left to speculation and here-say, resulting in mistrust, low morale and dysfunction.
+I later learned that the new CTO was considering moving development to the Cricket platform for the newer, unencumbered infrastructure, and ultimately to the cloud.
+It was particularly surprising and interesting to learn which leaders understood and could identify the actual problems and contribute to the final report's findings.
+Without understanding in place, team dynamics and motivation are left to speculation and here-say, resulting in mistrust, low morale and dysfunction.